Arizona Democratic Party votes to censure Sinema, citing filibuster vote

 But what Sinema has touted as independence has been decried as unprincipled opportunism by a growing chorus of left-leaning groups and individuals.

-Abortion rights groups Emily’s List and NARAL both pulled their support from Sinema over the filibuster vote.
+The abortion rights groups Emily’s List and NARAL pulled their support from Sinema over the filibuster vote.

-Saturday’s censure comes a year after the Arizona Republican Party censured Gov. Doug Ducey, former senator Jeff Flake and Cindy McCain, the late senator John McCain’s widow, for showing insufficient loyalty to former president Donald Trump.
+Saturday’s censure comes a year after the Arizona Republican Party censured Gov. Doug Ducey, former senator Jeff Flake and Cindy McCain, the late Sen. John McCain’s widow, for showing insufficient loyalty to former president Donald Trump.

 Other Republicans in Congress — including Sens.
-Richard Burr (N.C.), Lisa Murkowski (Alaska), Bill Cassidy (La.) and Rep. Liz Cheney (Wyo.) — have also been punished by their state parties for defying Trump.
+Richard Burr (N.C.), Lisa Murkowski (Alaska) and Bill Cassidy (La.), and Rep. Liz Cheney (Wyo.) — have also been punished by their state parties for defying Trump.
 Cheney voted to impeach Trump on a charge of inciting an insurrection after the storming of the Capitol on Jan.
 6; the three GOP senators joined Democrats in voting to convict him after the Senate trial last February.

 The Senate acquitted Trump, falling short of the two-thirds necessary for a conviction.